-Attorney General rejects request to file to contempt plea against actor Swara Bhaskar
+Attorney General says no to contempt against Swara Bhaskar

 New Delhi, Aug 23: Attorney General of India has rejected request to file contempt case against actor Swara Bhaskar for her comments on Ayodhya order.